The 20 Best Hereditary Ataxia Doctors in Japan

 Maebashi, JP

-Yoshio Ikeda practices in Maebashi, Japan.
+Yoshio Ikeda practices practicing medicine in Maebashi, Japan.
 Mr. Ikeda is rated as an Advanced expert by MediFind in the treatment of Hereditary Ataxia.
-His top areas of expertise are Spinocerebellar Ataxia, Olivopontocerebellar Atrophy, Siderosis, Endoscopy, and Thymectomy.
+He is also highly rated in 23 other conditions, according to our data.
+His clinical expertise encompasses Siderosis, Spinocerebellar Ataxia, Olivopontocerebellar Atrophy, Endoscopy, and Thymectomy.

 Advanced in Hereditary Ataxia